cuzy-app/clean-theme/docs/README.md

 - Variants : Contrasted and Bordered
 - Merges the 2 top menu bars of the community theme into 1 menu bar
 - Adds the profile's header in the user's account pages
+- Possibility to collapse the left navigation menu (in a space, profile, account and admin menu) with the `collapsibleLeftNavigation` property ([see the documentation](https://docs.humhub.org/docs/admin/advanced-configuration)).
-- You can create a child theme to customize colors, fonts, etc. (see instructions bellow) or use the [Theme Builder module](https://www.humhub.com/en/marketplace/theme-builder/) (works only on the `clean-base` theme).
+- You can create a child theme to customize colors, fonts, etc. (see instructions bellow) or use the [Theme Builder module](https://marketplace.humhub.com/module/theme-builder) (works only on the `clean-base` theme).

 ## Configuration